tklee1975/SimpleTDD-cocos2dx/README.md

 #### 5.1 Using the sub test

 Every Unit Test is designed to contain many sub tests to be invoked.
 Just add the sub test method and add the entry in the setSubTest method.

 The code sample are as follows:

 * Add the sub test method

 <pre>
-void ExampleTest::testSomethingNew(Ref *sender)
+void ExampleTest::testSomethingNew()
 {
 	log("testSomethingNew");
 }